vercel/next.js/README.md

 ## Configuration

 While Next.js aims to work without any configuration, sometimes there is a need to add custom behaviour.
-You can define custom configuration in the configuration file called `next.config.js`, this file is stored in the root of the project.
+You can define custom configuration in a file called `next.config.js` in the project root directory.
 An example of a configuration looks like this:

 ```javascript
 // next.config.js